mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 * A redesign of TinyPilot's website seems to have increased sales.
 * TinyPilot now has a European distributor.
-* After three years, Zestful is finally profitable (and I might sell it).
+* After three years, I've earned back my investment in Zestful (and I might sell it).
 * I'm still ruthlessly delegating every task I can.

 ## Goal Grades